emiliebarnard/pokemon-in-python/index.md

 ```

 ### Types
-<i>Types<i> are properties for Pokémon and their moves.
+<i>Types</i> are properties for Pokémon and their moves.
 Each type has three properties: which types of Pokémon it is super effective against, which types of Pokémon it is not very effective against, and which types of Pokémon it is completely ineffective against.

 #### API Path
 `https://pokeapi.co/api/v2/type/{id or name}/`